 If you are not growing your own herbs, you can buy them easily at the grocery store or at a farmer’s market.
 If you want to use dried herbs in the recipes, just remember the “3 to 1 rule:” use three times more fresh herbs then dried.

 Are you excited yet?
 Here’s my favorite go-to salad dressing recipe that I make whether I have fresh or dried herbs on hand.
 We use this everyday.
 It is very versatile and can easily be changed to suit your taste.

-- ½ cup chopped herbs (I use thyme, oregano, rosemary and basil)
+- 1/2 cup fresh chopped herbs favorites are thyme, rosemary and basil

 Whisk together all ingredients and serve at room temperature.